lydamian/chess-club/brainstorm.md

     games.created_at DESC;

 Mabye I should also keep track of the new scores for each user after the game was played but i will deal with that later

+Given this postgres schema, please help me generate some fake data.
+Let me explain how this data model works.

+We have users stored in the users table. we can store games which have a one to many relationship with game_players.
+We are generally using this for a chess ranking app, so 1 game will generally map to two game_players rows where there will be one winner denoted by the game_players.game_result and game_players.colors should be unique.

+Can we create two users named John Doe and Jane Doe.
+Lets create 3 games between there where john doe wins 1 and jane doe wins 2.
+They should both start at rank 1500, and a game win should update their rank +10 and a loss should decrease there rank -10.

+-- Insert two users
+INSERT INTO users (name, email, status, rank)
+VALUES
+('John Doe', 'john.doe@example.com', 'active'::user_status, 1500),
+('Jane Doe', 'jane.doe@example.com', 'active'::user_status, 1500);

+-- Insert three games
+INSERT INTO games (metadata)
+VALUES
+('{}'),
+('{}'),
+('{}');

+-- Get the IDs of the users and games
+WITH john_doe AS (
+  SELECT id FROM users WHERE name = 'John Doe'
+),
+jane_doe AS (
+  SELECT id FROM users WHERE name = 'Jane Doe'
+),
+game1 AS (
+  SELECT id FROM games LIMIT 1 OFFSET 0
+),
+game2 AS (
+  SELECT id FROM games LIMIT 1 OFFSET 1
+),
+game3 AS (
+  SELECT id FROM games LIMIT 1 OFFSET 2
+)
+-- Insert game players
+INSERT INTO game_players (game_id, user_id, color, rank_start, rank_end, game_result)
+SELECT game1.id, john_doe.id, 'white'::player_color, 1500, 1490, 'loss'::game_result FROM game1, john_doe
+UNION ALL
+SELECT game1.id, jane_doe.id, 'black'::player_color, 1500, 1510, 'win'::game_result FROM game1, jane_doe
+UNION ALL
+SELECT game2.id, john_doe.id, 'white'::player_color, 1490, 1500, 'win'::game_result FROM game2, john_doe
+UNION ALL
+SELECT game2.id, jane_doe.id, 'black'::player_color, 1510, 1500, 'loss'::game_result FROM game2, jane_doe
+UNION ALL
+SELECT game3.id, john_doe.id, 'white'::player_color, 1500, 1490, 'loss'::game_result FROM game3, john_doe
+UNION ALL
+SELECT game3.id, jane_doe.id, 'black'::player_color, 1500, 1510, 'win'::game_result FROM game3, jane_doe;

+-- Update the users' ranks
+UPDATE users SET rank = 1490 WHERE name = 'John Doe';
+UPDATE users SET rank = 1510 WHERE name = 'Jane Doe';